odewahn/computational-publishing/readme.md

 ### Runtime Engine

 Although important, merely specifying a machine image is not enough.
-In order to use a project, one must also have a running process that runs the Notebook application.
+In order to use a project, you also need a container that runs the Notebook application itself.

-The following figure breaks some of the many possible solutions:
+There are many options for running the notebook.
+The following figure breaks some of the many possible approaches:

 <img width="100%" src="images/container-runtime.png"/>